the-isf-academy/making-with-code/content/cs10/unit02/00_act_02/_index.md

 ---
-title: "Act II: Pitch"
+title: "Act II: Planning"
 type: unit
 slug: unit02_web_design
-draft: true
+draft: false
 ---

 # Act II: Web App Pitch

 Act II focuses on planning and outlining a Web Application.
-Your will need to consider aesthetics, user experience, and backend architecture in order to create a comprehensive plan.
+Your will need to consider backend architecture and frontend architecture in order to create a comprehensive plan.

 ## [0] Project Overview

-🎨 **Design Brief:** In this project, you must create a social computing Web App for G6-G8 tutor groups.
+🎨 **Design Brief:** In this project, you must create a social computing Web App for G6 tutor groups.
 Students should be able to contribute, interact, view, and/or modify the Database.
 It is up to your team to decide what the App is its features.

 🤔 **Here are a few ideas:**
 - [r/place](https://www.washingtonpost.com/technology/2022/04/04/reddit-place-internet-communities/)